hexie1995/Sequential-Link-Prediction/Readme.md

 pip install statsmodels
 ```

-If you run into trouble with the original E-LSTM-D Github, but you want to run the E-LSTM-D and the full Ensemble-Sequential method, then you should first make sure you have python 3.6.7+ but no more than 3.7.
+If you run into trouble with the original E-LSTM-D GitHub, but you want to run the E-LSTM-D and the full Ensemble-Sequential method, then you should first make sure you have python 3.6.7+ but no more than 3.7.
 Then you could try do the following to create the required environment for the code (**Only if you want to use the full Ensemble-Sequential**, because of the dependency of [E-LSTM-D](https://github.com/jianz94/e-lstm-d), Time Series, and [T-SBM](https://github.com/seeslab/MMmultilayer)).